hexacta/prettier-check/readme.md

 ## Install

 ```
-$ npm install --save-dev prettier-check
+$ npm install --save-dev prettier prettier-check
 ```

-> :bug: If you are using yarn there is an [open issue from yarn](https://github.com/yarnpkg/yarn/issues/760) that breaks `prettier-check`.
-But there is a [workaround](https://github.com/wix/yarn-bin-fix).
+> Make sure you have `prettier` as a dependency, if not, `prettier-check` may break when using yarn or old versions of npm.
+For more information see this [yarn issue](https://github.com/yarnpkg/yarn/issues/760).

 ## Usage